Biconed graphs, weighted forests, and h-vectors of matroid complexes: Open questions and future directions

 \begin{question} Can we generalize our constructions to $n$-coned graphs? \end{question}

-Generalizing the construction of biconed graphs we can construct an \emph{$n$-coned graph} $G^{U_1,U_2,\dots U_n}=(V(G),E(G))$ by taking a graph and connecting each of its vertices to at least or exactly one coning point.
-Depending on the requirements on edges between the coning points, this may be a very large class of graphs.
-In reviewing internal activity of edges in biconed graphs, the internal activity of edges in $n$-coned graphs parallels that of biconed graphs, so $k$-edge-rooted forests or another edge-rooted forest structure may lead to pure multicomplexes.
-Does this multicomplex structure extend in a natural way to more cone vertices?
-What requirements do we need on the edges between the coning points so that this multicomplex generalizes?
+Generalizing the construction of biconed graphs we can construct \emph{$n$-coned graphs} $G^{U_1,U_2,\dots U_n}=(V(G),E(G))$ by taking a graph and connecting each of its vertices to at least one of $n$ coning points.
+The internal activity of edges in $n$-coned graphs seems to parallel that of biconed graphs, so $k$-weighted forests or another weighted forest structure may lead to pure multicomplexes.
+Does our multicomplex structure extend in a natural way to more cone vertices?
+What requirements do we need on the edges between the coning points so that we obtain a pure multicomplex?

 \begin{question} Does Stanley's Conjecture hold in the case of matroids of radius $2$ graphs? \end{question} The \emph{eccentricity} of a vertex $v$ in a connected graph $G$ is the number of edges between it and the vertex farthest (with respect to edges) from it.
 The \emph{radius} of $G$ is the minimum eccentricity of its vertices.
 Biconed graphs are special cases of radius $2$ graphs since the eccentricity of both coning vertices is at most $2$.
-This extends on coned graphs, which are exactly the graphs of radius $1$.
+This generalizes the class of coned graphs, which are exactly the graphs of radius $1$.
 Stanley's Conjecture has been easiest to prove for graphs which are well-connected -- roughly speaking, graphs whose ratio of cardinality of edges to cardinality of vertices is high -- so radius $2$ graphs may be a reasonable next step.

 \begin{question} Can we bound the number of spanning trees of a biconed bipartite graph? \end{question} Let $G$ be a bipartite graph with $m$ vertices on one side and $n$ vertices on the other side, with vertex degrees $d_1, d_2, \dots, d_m$ and $e_1, e_2, \dots, e_n$.
 Is it true that the number of spanning trees of $G$ is at most